MammothsCC/FlexibleTranslationMethod/README.md

 Please use strings only.
 If you have several values that are to be translated into one key, separate them with a comma.
+You can also add an exception directly in the code.

 Example